The "Sagar Kinara" beach resort:

 The picturesque water, white foam of the waves, broken sea shells brought ashore by the dancing waves of the sea, the feel of water and the receding sand against the back of our feet, the tiny little white crabs moving on the surface of the sand, little birds sitting on the shore as though watching a brilliant performance and flying away over the sea as we neared too close to them giving a spectacular performance themselves, the fishing boats, the coconut trees and everything around seemed picture perfect.

+Maravanthe has a beautiful beach on one side of the highway and sowparnika river on the other.
+We walked by the beach and walked by the river and in the meantime all of us started switching over to our cranky sides.
 Saurabh pretended to be a ghost by a broken down, blackened house.
 Shashi and Deepti started posing on the bark of a tree, Chetan started taking pictures of every flower in the vicinity, for Deepti offcourse.
 I almost stumbled twice trying to take pictures of every thing from broken sea shells to dead trees.
 In one way or the other all of us were trying to do a bit of 'nortangi' in our own style.
 I dont remember what Prithvi was doing though.
 Either he is a very decent boy or I was too busy doing 'nortangi' of my own to notice what he was doing.

 Without any doubt the vacation mood was sinking right into us.
 It must have got into our stomachs first though, as all of us were hungry at this point of time and off we went to have lunch.

-Boating and the sunset
+Boating and the sunset:

+After a hearty lunch and a quick nap, we went towards the river for a bit of boating.
 30 min ride in the river was good enough where most of the time was spent in taking profile pictures of the concerned individuals :P. It was almost evening by the time we finished boating and the sun was beginning to set in the sky.
 As though by magic the river in front of us was transformed into pure gold and left all of us mesmerized.
 It also made the 650 bucks we paid for boating worthwhile.

 Sunset happens everyday at every place, but its amazing how the experience can be so special at certain places.